bdurand/super_settings/README.md

 * `SuperSettings::Storage::RedisStorage` - Stores the settings in a Redis database using the [redis](https://github.com/redis/redis-rb) gem.
 * `SuperSettings::Storage::HttpStorage` - Uses the SuperSettings REST API running on another server.
 This is useful in a microservices architecture so you can have a central settings server used by all the services.
 * `SuperSettings::Storage::S3Storage` - Stores the settings in JSON in an S3 object.
 This is useful for applications running on AWS that want to store settings in a central location since it does not require a dedicated database.
 It is possible to read the settings directly from S3 from another application.
+* `SuperSettings::Storage::MongoDBStorage` - Stores the settings in a MongoDB database using the [mongo](https://github.com/mongodb/mongo-ruby-driver) gem.
+* `SuperSettings::Storage::NullStorage` - Does not store settings at all.
+This is useful for testing or when the storage engine is not available in your continuous integration environment.

 Additional storage engines can be built by creating a class that includes `SuperSettings::Storage` and implements the unimplemented methods in that module.